mjdi/vrbtkb/README.md

-FYDP NE2017_11: Repurposing http://yetanotherpointlesstechblog.blogspot.ca/2016/04/emulating-bluetooth-keyboard-with.html in a 4-button + clickable analog joystick Raspberry Pi (RPi) Zero based bluetooth controller used for emulating a regular QWERTY keyboard's functionality on a VR-enabled Android smartphone while in the VR environment (with no touch-screen access)
+FYDP NE2017_11: Repurposing http://yetanotherpointlesstechblog.blogspot.ca/2016/04/emulating-bluetooth-keyboard-with.html in a 4-button + clickable analog joystick Raspberry Pi (RPi) Zero or Next Thing Co.
+CHIP based bluetooth controller(s) used for emulating a regular QWERTY keyboard's functionality on a VR-enabled Android smartphone while in the VR environment (with no touch-screen access)

+#**(Deprecated, used CHIP crontab method) Headless setup for RPi**

 Add line '@bash /home/pi/vrbtkb/startup.sh' to the end of '/home/pi/.config/lxsession/LXDE/autostart' file for headless operation waiting about ~2 minutes for RPi to boot (and be running bt_server.py which accepts connections to a previously paired device) to then connect the VR-enabled Android smartphone to the RPi via bluetooth